 The Best No-Fuss Fried Apple Dessert

-Big Thanksgiving meal preparations loom ominously on your to-do list.
-Whatever you decide to during dinner, make sure to include fried apples for dessert!
-A crock pot is your secret weapon to present a mouthwatering holiday dessert, and this no-nonsense dish takes less than two hours to make.
+When big Thanksgiving meal preparations ominously on your to-do list, whatever you decide to during dinner, make sure to include fried apples for dessert!
+A crockpot is your secret weapon to present a mouthwatering holiday dessert, and this no-nonsense dish takes less than two hours to make.

 - 3 Gala apples, sliced

 - 4 granola bars, crumbled

 - 1/4 cup butter, melted

 - 1 lemon juice

 - Slice three gala apples and put them in a gallon Ziploc bag.
 Add the cornstarch and shake well until the slices are coated.

 - Combine the two sugars and cinnamon in a bowl and stir them to evenly mix the contents.

 - Add the dry mixture to the Ziploc bag and shake it up to make sure the apple slices are well covered.